Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULTThen Judah went down to the Canaanite that lived in Hebron (the name of Hebron before was Kiriath Arba), and they smote Sheshai, Ahiman, and Talmai.
+ULTThen Judah went down to the Canaanite living in Hebron.
+(Now the name of Hebron previously was Kiriath Arba.)
+And they struck Sheshai and Ahiman and Talmai.

-USTThe men of Judah also went to fight against the Canaanites who lived in the city of Hebron (which used to be named Kiriath Arba).
-They defeated the armies of kings Sheshai, Ahiman, and Talmai.
+USTThe soldiers from the tribes of Judah and Simeon also went to fight against the Canaanites who lived in the city of Hebron.
+(People used to call that city Kiriath Arba).
+Those Canaanites were from the clans of Sheshai, Ahiman, and Talmai.
+The soldiers defeated them.

 OEBNo OEB JDG book available